RuggedPOD/ruggedpod-api/README.md

 Usage : python ruggedpod-api/server.py [-m]
  -m : run server as mock (usable for development without raspberry and GPIO lib)
 ```

+## License

+See the LICENSE file for license rights and limitations (GPL v3).